 There are many ways to reward your dog for a job well done.
 Throwing a tennis ball might be great at the end of a long “stay,” or a romp in the backyard after practicing “wait” by the door.
 But food treats are often the most convenient and effective way to influence your dog’s behavior.
-Here are some tips for choosing the right treat for the right situation.
+Here are some tips for choosing the right dog treat for the right situation.

-Keep Treats Small
+Keep Dog Training Treats Small

-The smaller treats are also kinder to your dog’s waistline.
+Tinier treats are also kinder to your dog’s waistline.
 Particularly when training is intense, like with puppies or dogs training for specific sports, your pup might be eating handfuls of treats each day.
 Keeping treats small means fewer calories consumed.
 It also means your canine companion won’t get full before the session is over.

-Soft and Stinky Treats
+Soft and Stinky Dog Training Treats

-Soft treats are also great for training because, compared to crunchy ones, they’re easier and faster for your dog to eat.
-Biscuits can be fine for one-off rewards, but during a training session, waiting for your dog to find every piece that’s crumbled to the floor is time away from teaching.
+Soft dog treats are also great for training because, compared to crunchy ones, they’re easier and faster for your dog to eat.
+Biscuits can be fine for one-off rewards, but during a training session, waiting for your dog to find every piece that’s crumbled to the floor means time away from teaching.

 Soft treats are also smellier.
 Every dog has a hierarchy of rewards, and most of them would put smelly items like cheese or bacon up at the top.
 You might be able to get away with using kibble as a reward in your quiet living room, but in a more distracting location, you should pull out the stinky treats your dog adores.

-Changing It Up
+Changing Up Types of Treats

 Look for chewy treats like bully sticks that your dog can savor.
-Alternatively, use toys you can stuff with food.
+Alternatively, use dog toys you can stuff with food.
 A Kong can be filled with cream cheese or peanut butter for a time-consuming treat.
 Or plug the end, fill it with broth, and put it in the freezer for a snack on a hot day.